|

 game of Paper, Scissors and Rock worked fairly well

-until the day came when Victoria decided to start
+until the day came when Victoria decided to play dirty.

 Why did Victoria